pippim/pippim.github.io/programs/iothings.md

 been tested in Ubuntu.
 The coding is done in Bash.

 At the heart of the system is the `tvpowered` program which starts after you login.
-This is a bash script stored in your `~/.config/autostart` directory.
-When you press the power button on your Sony TV remote:
+A configuration file is required in your `~/.config/autostart` directory to launch it.

+Press the power button on Sony TV remote control then:

-- The Sony TV will be shut off
+- Sony TV will be shut off
-- The Google Android TV will be shut off
+- Google Android TV will be shut off
-- The light behind the Sony TV will be shut off
+- Light behind the Sony TV will be shut off
-- The light behind the Google TV will be shut off
+- Light behind the Google TV will be shut off
-- The laptop will be put to sleep
+- Computer will be put to sleep
+- `tvpowered` continues when system wakes up

 To power off electric lights when you shut down or suspend your computer the `/etc/NetworkManager/dispatcher.d/pre-down.d`